 The respondent, aged 22, a Afghan citizen, travelled together with a transit group of 20-25 Afghan people from Subotica (Serbia) to Hungary on 20th July 2019.
-At approximately 03:50 in the morning the group crossed the first Hungarian fence by scaling it and were trying to scale the second fence erected on Hungarian territory.
+At approximately 03:50 in the morning the group crossed the first Hungarian fence by climbing over it and were trying to climb over the second fence erected on Hungarian territory.

-At this juncture the transit group saw a vehicle moving towards them, which the respondent described as a “blue” Hungarian police van.
+At this juncture, the transit group saw a vehicle moving towards them, which the respondent described as a “blue” Hungarian police van.
 Noticing this, some of the transit group managed to escape, while others were apprehended by the police (occurring at approximately 04:00).
-According to the respondent, the officers who got down from the vehicle and arrested them were three Hungarian policemen dressed in “blue” uniform.
+According to the respondent, the officers who got down from the vehicle and arrested them were three Hungarian policemen dressed in “blue” uniforms.
 The transit group was immediately handcuffed and frisked by the police.
-All their belongings including cell phones and shoes were confiscated by the Hungarian police authorities; the items were never returned.
+All their belongings, including cell phones and shoes were confiscated, by the Hungarian police authorities; the items were never returned.

-After the arrival of an additional contingent of Hungarian police officers, the transit group was beaten by the Hungarian police.
-The respondent termed the physical assault as inhuman behavior, as not only batons were used to hit the transit group but also they were kicked.
-As a result, most of the people suffered injuries mainly on head and knees.
+After the arrival of the additional contingent of Hungarian police officers, the transit group was beaten by the Hungarian police.
+The respondent termed the physical assault as inhumane behavior, as not only batons were used to hit the transit group but they were also kicked.
+As a result, most of the people suffered injuries mainly on their head and knees.

 “They beat me badly.
 I still have pain in my spinal cord and ribs.”